-The Unseen starts off somewhere in the well-heeled North West of England then ventures further north to Cumbria and a beautiful if rather isolated estate on the shores of Windermere.
-(That’s Windermere, not Lake Windermere, as my mother drummed into me, and which now means I myself am often drawn to murder if people commit that particular tautological sin.)
+The Unseen (renamed Amaurosis for a US release) starts off somewhere in the well-heeled North West of England then ventures further north to Cumbria and a beautiful if rather isolated estate on the shores of Windermere.

 Deaths like this bring to mind the comment about parenting made by bereaved dad Cory in the Jeremy Renner thriller Wind River: “You can’t blink for a second”.
 But of course we do, because we have to.
 Or because we’re distracted.
 Or forgetful.
 Or that terrible sin when committed by mothers, momentarily self-interested.

 The Unseen looks like it could be your standard stalker thriller with a neat twist when Gemma starts intermittently losing her sight after Joel’s death.
 But everywhere we are put off the scent.
 Starting with Will as he searches for their son late one evening when they realise he’s not in bed and Gemma is on the phone to the police: “Tell them he might have been taken.
 Tell them he might have been taken.
 Tell them!”
 Joel’s death is actually a more common disaster but the scene is set for a psychological thriller that sends us down blind alleys.